zerc/django-vest/README.rst

 * django_vest.config.backends.simple - getting settings about theme from project`s settings file.
 * django_vest.config.backends.env - from os envirom

-Then you need to update structure of your templates like this:
+Then you need to update a structure of your templates like this:

 .. code:: bash